-Note that local codes are not as interoperable as standard published code systems (e.g. LOINC, SNOMED C, so it is preferable to use standard code systems.
+Note that local codes are not as widely interoperable as standard published code systems (e.g. LOINC, SNOMED CT, so it is preferable to use standard code systems.

 Changing Binding Strength in Profiles

 A profile can change the terminology binding of an element - both strength and value set - within the limits of the base structure it is constraining.
 This table summarises the changes that can be made to the binding strength: